UoMResearchIT/Airbus-Wing-of-the-Future/slides.md

 ## The future

-If the instance too popular and a workstation can't cope:
-- Good problem to have!
+**If the instance too popular**: Good problem to have!
-- Can investigate backing on to HPC / cloud

-If it is not:
-- Nice workstation for someone
+**If not**: nice workstation for someone

-If we don't step up and instance:
+Even if we don't start an instance:
 - Galaxy is still a good choice for projects!
-- The Docker solution makes it easy to get set up and working
+- The Docker solution makes it easy try out
 - I am happy help anyone that is interested

 ---